Dr. Hassan S. Bazzi, ACSF, FRSC

 Office Phone: +974.4423.0029

 Dr. Hassan S. Bazzi is the associate dean for research and advancement, interim chair of the science program, and professor of chemistry at Texas A&M University at Qatar, a branch campus of Texas A&M University.
 Dr. Bazzi is also professor of materials science & engineering at Texas A&M University.
-Dr. Bazzi oversees research services, quality assurance, research instrumentation, research computing, development, academic outreach, and continuing education.
+Dr. Bazzi oversees research administration and services, quality assurance, research instrumentation, research computing, development, academic outreach, and continuing education.
 He leads an extensive research operation with more than $78 million (12/2018) in active external research funding and an annual expenditure of more than $15 million.
 Dr. Bazzi was previously the assistant dean for research (09/2014 to 02/2017), the interim chair of the Petroleum Engineering Program from 09/2014 to 09/2015, and before that the chair of the Science Program from 09/2006 to 08/2014 where he oversaw the growth and expansion of the chemistry, physics and mathematics programs.
 He is the recipient of the Dean’s Leadership Award in 2018 for his administrative leadership; the Dean’s Achievement Award in 2014 for outstanding service; the Dean’s Leadership Award in 2012 for his performance as chair of the Science Program; and the Faculty Excellence Award in 2011 for excellence in teaching, research and service.
 He also holds the Shield of H.E.
 President Emile Lahoud of Lebanon (2003).